Emergency Services Network: overview

 a common platform to enable emergency services to work more closely together for data sharing in emergencies

-The Home Office is supplementing this coverage by building 292 masts to give the emergency services coverage in some of the most remote and rural areas of Great Britain.
-These sites are known as the Extended Area Service (EAS).
+Of the 1,045 new masts being build, 753 will be built by EE to support the existing network.
+The Home Office will also build 292 masts to give the emergency services 4G coverage in some of the most rural and remote parts of Britain, which will be known as the Extended Area Service (EAS).

 How ESN is being delivered

-ESN is being delivered by the Emergency Services Mobile Communications Programme (ESMCP) in the Home Office.
+ESN is being delivered by the Emergency Services Mobile Communications Programme (ESMCP) in the Home Office, in partnership with EE/BT and IBM.

 The programme is delivering ESN by working collaboratively with those who will use it.
 The focus is on getting the products, coverage and services that first responders need so they can be tested, adopted and used as they become available, rather than having to wait until every element of the network is finished.
 This will allow for continuous improvement to meet the evolving needs of emergency service users.